ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Related Work and Problem Statement

-\textbf{Hardening Collaborative Learning Systems.}~Bonawitz et al.~\cite{bonawitz2017practical} introduce secure aggregation to defeat a semi-honest host and the dropout of arbitrary users.
+\textbf{Hardening Federated Learning.}~Bonawitz et al.~\cite{bonawitz2017practical} introduce secure aggregation to defeat a semi-honest server and the dropout of arbitrary users.
 Pillutla et al.~\cite{pillutla2019robust} propose a robust aggregation scheme toward corrupted client updates.
 FoolsGold mitigates sybil-based poisoning attacks based on the diversity of client updates~\cite{fung2018mitigating}.
 Li et al.~\cite{li2019fair} enhance the fairness of resource allocation in HFL.
-Holistically, our present study assesses the unfair contribution of VFL participants and the security implications.
+Holistically, our present study assesses the unfair contribution of VFL participants at the inference stage and the security implications.

+\textbf{Connection Between ADIs and AEs.}~Methods generating standard AEs in centralized learning or HFL~\cite{goodfellow2014explaining,athalye2018synthesizing} can also be extended to exploit VFL.
+And as illustrated in \F~\ref{fig:motivation}, AEs can also manipulate specific VFL predictions to the target labels.
+Holistically, we deem ADIs and AEs are related, in the sense that ADIs deem a novel extension of AEs in the context of VFL.

-\textbf{ADI vs.~Standard AE.}~Methods generating standard AEs in centralized learning or HFL~\cite{goodfellow2014explaining,athalye2018synthesizing} can also be extended to VFL systems.
-However, in VFL scenarios, AEs and ADIs differ in two aspects.
-First, ADIs only control a subset of features (e.g., in \F~\ref{fig:motivation}, only FinTech's features are controlled), whereas AEs control the whole feature space.
-Second, ADIs aim to dominate practically all inputs from victim participants, while AEs usually misclassify a specific input to a targeted label.
-When the victim participant takes another input, the same AE is unlikely to mislead the prediction again.
+\textbf{Differences Between ADIs and AEs.}~In the VFL scenarios, AEs and ADIs differ in the following aspects.
+First, ADIs aim to dominate practically all inputs from victim participants, while AEs usually misclassify a specific input to a targeted label.
+As shown in \F~\ref{fig:motivation}, when the victim participant takes another input, the same AE is unlikely to manipulate the prediction again.
 Also, in formulating the adversary's objective, AEs do not consider victim participants' contribution.
-In contrast, ADIs explicitly minimize the victim participants' contribution, thus hogging rewards used to incentivize participants contributing important features.
+In contrast, ADIs explicitly minimize the victim participants' contribution, thus hogging rewards used to incentivize collaborative learning participants contributing important features~\cite{pandey2020crowdsourcing,zhan2020learning,zeng2021comprehensive,deng2021fair,song2019profit}.
+Moreover, in the context of VFL, ADIs only need to manipulate a subset of features (e.g., in \F~\ref{fig:motivation}, only FinTech's features are controlled), whereas AEs control and manipulate the full feature space.
+In \S~\ref{subsec:eval-compare-uae}, we empirically assess AEs in attacking VFL, and show that standard AEs are not effective in dominating VFL outputs.